dotink/flourish-core/docs/classes/Dotink/Flourish/UTF8.md

 #### <span style="color:#3e6a6e;">istr()</span>

-Matches a string needle in the string haystack, returning a substring from the beginning of the needle to the end of the haystack
+Get substring from the beginning of the needle to the end of the haystack

 ##### Details

 Can optionally return the part of the haystack before the needle.
 Matching is done in a case-insensitive manner.

 ###### Parameters